-The second generation Danjuro, born with by the miracle of the Fudo, was called "Narita Fudo's heavenly child", and established himself as the child role kabuki actor with his first play when he was 10 years old.
-After his father passed away, he inherits the name Danjuro at 17.
-He was praised for performing wonderfully, from combat plays Aragoto to the soft-style role Sukeroku of Wagoto.
+The treasured son, Danjuro the second who was given birth after receiving the spirit of "Fudo Myo-o" was called as "Narita Fudo's heavenly child".
+He established himself as a child Kabuki actor at the age of 10.
+After his father passed away, he inherited the name Danjuro at age 17.
+He was praised for performing wonderfully, from the style of Aragoto (combat plays) to Sukeroku of Wagoto (soft-style plays).

-The Fudo religion spread around Edo thanks to the popularity of Danjuro the 2nd and the rumor which stated that if you are glared by the "Fudo No Mie", various diseases you may have will be cured.
+The Fudo belief spread around Edo thanks to the popularity of Danjuro the 2nd .
+The rumor stated that if you are glared by the “Fudo No Mie”, various diseases you may have will be cured.

 Danjuro the 9th devised the Sanskrit scattered Mizugoromo clothes, which were treated with Sanskrit characters representing the Fudo, as the strong man's clothing in “Kanjincho”.
 The picture of the Kabuki stage during the Edo period depicts the Benkei and Fudo Myo-o, who are wearing Mizugoromo clothes with Sanskrit characters embroidered with gold thread.
 Benkei, in the form of a mountain spirit, has long been believed to be the Fudo's appearance.

 Many Kabuki plays originate from the Ichikawa family's faith in the Fudo religion.

 |JANUARY||A Vibrant Month at the Beginning of a New Year|